FSXAC/FSXAC.github.io/docs/ELEC341/week4.md

 ## Conversion

-We can convert a mechanical system to electrical, or vise versa, and it makes it easy to solve the system  (i.e. using mesh / nodal methods / [MNA](/documents/) that works on circuits in spring-mass-damper systems).
+We can convert a mechanical system to electrical, or vise versa, and it makes it easy to solve the system  (i.e. using mesh / nodal methods / MNA [^mna] that works on circuits in spring-mass-damper systems).

 Generally we can map the components in the two systems one-to-one, however there are some rules regarding the layout: